-3.3 An optimal mechanism when buyers are ex ante identical
+3.3.
+An optimal mechanism when buyers are ex ante identical

-When buyers have i.i.d. values and identical search costs, Eq.
+When buyers have i.i.d. values and identical search costs, Eqs.
 (1) and (2) imply that the cutoffs in the optimal search procedure are the same for all buyers.
 Therefore, the optimal search procedure functions as follows: Eq.
-(2) determines a common cutoff value \bar{k} .
+(2) determines a common cutoff value k.
 Buyers are then examined in turn.
-The optimal search procedure stops as soon as $v_i \ge \bar{k}$ for some i < N. If the procedure continues all the way to the last period, the good is allocated to the buyer with the highest value.
+Since one buyer is examined in every period we can use t to denote both the period and the buyers who is examined in that period.
+The optimal search procedure stops as soon as $v_t \ge k$ for some t < N. If the procedure continues all the way to the last period, the good is allocated to the buyer with the highest value.

 When we translate this into a mechanism, we see that if a buyer does not submit an eligible bid in the period in which he has acquired information, then he will not bid again until the last period.
-Therefore in every period t < N, the seller losses nothing by allowing only buyer t, who has just acquired information, to place an eligible bid: the mechanism is effectively equivalent to a series of take-it-or-leaveit offers, such that in period i < N, buyer i who has just acquired information is offered the good at price p_i .
-If all buyers i < N reject their respective offers, the seller holds in period N (after the last buyer acquires information) a second price auction without reserve prices.
-The take-it-or-leave-it offers are chosen such that buyer i < N will accepts the offer if and only if $v_i \ge \bar{k}$.
+Therefore in every period t < N, the seller losses nothing by allowing only buyer t, who has just acquired information, to place an eligible bid: the mechanism is effectively equivalent to a series of take-it-or-leave-it offers, such that in period t < N, buyer t who has just acquired information is offered the good at price p_t .
+If all buyers t < N reject their respective offers, the seller holds in period N (after the last buyer acquires information) a second-price auction without reserve prices.
+The take-it-or-leave-it offers are chosen such that buyer t < N will accepts the offer if and only if $v_t \ge k$.
+Apart from the take-it-or-leave-it offers, the seller charges each buyer t an admission fee, T_t , at the beginning of period 1, before any buyer has acquired information, but after the seller determines the sequence at which the buyers will be invited to acquire information.